Web Components Cheatsheet

 • attribute - e.g. [data-active='true'], but not div[class='foo'] The reason for the limits is for performance.
 Web Components are using lightweight versions of the DOM.

-note: a pseudo-element targets a part of an element, like p::before { content:'Prefix: ' }.
-However, the ::slotted() pseudo-element uses special syntax; you can not do compound selection like div::slotted(.fooClass).
+Note: technically speaking, a pseudo-element targets a part of an element, like p::before { content:'Prefix: ' }.
+However, the ::slotted() does not work like other pseudo-element selectors; you can not do compound selection like div::slotted(.fooClass).

 References